GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Benchmarking VLMs

-\textbf{Interaction Prediction Knowledge.} As shown in Figure \ref{fig:real-InteractionPrediction}, many errors of models occur because it lacks knowledge for localizing interface elements correctly.
+\textbf{Effect of Missing Interaction Knowledge.} As shown in Figure \ref{fig:real-InteractionPrediction}, many errors of models occur because it lacks knowledge for localizing interface elements correctly.
 Prior work has improved localization using masks, accessibility trees, or APIs.
 Another promising approach is to leverage actions themselves for self-verification, using visual prompts to check if the executed action was correct.